carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 Some things to keep in mind
 - The chunk label syntax is always `#| label: chunk-label` with `chunk-label` replaced with your own text
-- The chunk label has to be unique (i.e. you can't use the the same name for multiple chunks)
+- The chunk label has to be unique (i.e. you can't use the same name for multiple chunks)

 We’ll see in a bit where this code chunk label comes in handy.
 But, for now let's go back and give our first code chunk a name: